When did you fall in love with music(what age and the story of how it happened)?

 This is a difficult question… I’m not sure to expect something in particular… I think what makes me happiest is to provoke as many emotions in people who listen to me.
 A positive or negative emotion.
 What scares me most is that eventually people will experience nothing listening to me, that people have no reaction.
 I prefer that people hate my interpretations, my compositions, my solos rather that they feel nothing, it does not cause anything home.
 The indifference of the people is ultimately what I fear and dread the most.

-Who was that person(s) that believed in you the most?
+Who was the person(s) that believe in you the most?